 Qualified candidates for the BMC fellowship program will have received their doctoral degrees in School, Counseling, or Clinical Psychology and have successfully completed an APA-accredited internship program.

-Candidates for BMC’s rotation typically have extensive experience and interest in areas such as the following:
+Candidates for BMC’s rotation typically have experience and interest in areas such as the following:

-- Treating families that present with varied and complex psychosocial stressors in addition to child behavior difficulties.
+- Treating families with varied and complex psychosocial stressors in addition to child behavior difficulties.

 - Prior experience with interdisciplinary and/or multidisciplinary teamwork, including school consultation.